paulettepetracco/air-pollution-project-nw/README.md

         - Extract data for both Sulfur and Nitrogen deposits

-        - Use Plotly to create colored points based on the region represented in the NADP dataset (SO4 + NO3 deposits)
+        - Use Leaflet and Chroma to create colored points based on the region represented in the NADP dataset (SO4 + NO3 deposits)

     - Ideally, this would be included as a layer like that of question 1